JGrubb/Sass-Base-Lib/README.md

     #nested-right
       @include grid(3, $margin-right:0)

 This also handily negates the need for the prefix and suffix classes for moving stuff in a little more.
-Instead of having to apply grid_4 and prefix_1 and suffix_1 to pad a 6 grid box correctly, you just say
+Instead of having to apply `grid_4 prefix_1 suffix_1` to pad a 6 grid box correctly, you just say

     @include grid(6, $margin-left: 10%, $margin-right: 10%)

 I know suffix and prefix work with padding instead of margins, so I'll get around to that soon.